Watzit/Curse-of-Strahd/Barovia/Locations/Village of Barovia/Church.md

 ken pews littering the dusty floor.
 Dozens of candles mounted in candlesticks and candelabras light every dusty corner in a fervent attempt to rid the chapel of shadows.
 At the far end of the church sits a claw-scarred altar, behind which kneels a priest in soiled vestments.
 Next to him hangs a long, thick rope that stretches up into the bell tower.

-Inside are a tinderbox, a few wooden boxes full of can­ dles, and two well-used books: Hymns to the Dawn, a volume of chants to the Morninglord, and The Blade of Truth: The Uses ofLogic in the War Against Diabolist Heresies, as Fought by the Ulmist Inquisition, a strange book that mixes logic exercises with lurid descriptions of fiend-worshiping cults.

 If the characters have not already entered the under­ croft, add: